 Take a moment to think about your giving stamina.

-Are you okay with seeing smaller wins while you work towards a larger shift or change requiring more policy changes (like reducing homelessness or improving access to education).
-Or, would you rather see immediate, visible, and tangible changes (like a new hospital wing or an addition to a local community garden).
+Are you okay with seeing smaller wins while you work towards a larger shift or transformation requiring more policy changes (such as reducing homelessness or improving access to education).
+Or, would you rather see immediate, visible, and tangible changes (such as a new hospital wing or an addition to a local community garden).

 Think about your spending priorities.